Zbruch Idol

-It is suggested that the sculpture was disposed of or was buried in a pit some time after the baptism of Kyivan Rus, and acceptance of Christianity in Poland in 966, like various buried idols in Kyiv and Novgorod.
+It is suggested that the sculpture was disposed of or was buried in a pit some time after the baptism of Kievan Rus', and acceptance of Christianity in Poland in 966, like various buried idols in Kyiv and Novgorod.
 In the 19th century, when the Zbruch River (a left tributary of the Dniester) changed its bed, the area where the pillar was buried became submerged.
 It was discovered during a drought near the village of Lychkivtsi, just north of Husiatyn, in 1848.
 The statue is now on display in the Archaeological Museum of Kraków in Poland, with exact copies located in a number of museums.

 Description

 The Zbruch Idol is a four-sided pillar of grey limestone, 2.67 m in height, and has three tiers of reliefs engraved upon each of the four sides.
 The lower tier is 67 cm; the middle tier is 40 cm; and the top tier is 167 cm.
 It is possible that during the 1848 excavation of the monument its lower layer was broken off and lost.
 The reliefs are in rather poor condition, though some traces of original polychrome were found in the 1960s.
 The reliefs depict the following characters: